Soul Abscence 🌟

 Date: 4th August 2021

-Python, Golang, Discord, CLI
+Tags: Python, Golang, Discord, CLI

 This was an additional tool made to be used with Open-FBT's predecessor.
 It takes exported csv files from DiscordChatExporter and extracts the UserIDs within.
 This was made to log users found within discord servers centered around VRChat piracy and trolling to then bar them from entry of any server that both used Open-FBT's predecessor and opted in to this functionality.
 Originally written in Python this was another project I transferred to a new language, unlike the bot itself I decided to write this in Go for simplicity.